stnolting/fpga_torture/README.md

 end fpga_torture;
 ```

 The reset signal `rstn_i` is optional if the target FPGA supports FF initialization via bitstream.
-In this case tie `rstn_i` to `1`.
+In this case the `rstn_i` signal
+can be tied to `1`.
 The `out_o` output signal is required to prevent the synthesis tool from removing the whole design logic.
-Connect this to some uncritical
+Connect this signal
-FPGA output pin like a LED or an unconnected FPGA pin.
+to some uncritical FPGA output pin like a LED or an unconnected FPGA pin.

-### Simulation
+## Simulation

 The projects provides a simple testbench
 ([`sim/fpga_torture_tb.vhd`](https://github.com/stnolting/fpga_torture/blob/main/sim/fpga_torture_tb.vhd)), which